datonic/hub/docs/FAQ.md

 Please open an issue if you have any other question!

+## Why Frictionless?

+[Frictionless standards](https://specs.frictionlessdata.io/) provide a lightweight and minimal abstraction layer (data packages are JSON/YAML files) on top of data files to make them easier to use.
+Adhering to the Frictionless specs makes it easier to integrate into the existing community and interoperate with all the datasets and tools already built.

+Another interesting [side effect of the Frictionless design fisolophy](https://specs.frictionlessdata.io/#design-philosophy) is that it allows everyone to package datasets in a permissionless way.
+You don't need to move the data, just wrap it around with a simple metadata file.

+It's already being used by organizations like [Our World in Data](https://github.com/search?q=repo%3Aowid%2Fowid-datasets%20datapackage.json&type=code), cooperatives like [Catalyst](https://github.com/search?q=org%3Acatalyst-cooperative%20datapackage&type=code), and [many other places](https://frictionlessdata.io/adoption/).

+We need to solve the problem of "packaging data" as a community.
+Frictionless is a great starting point as it only takes someone to [write a plugin/extension](https://framework.frictionlessdata.io/docs/advanced/extending.html) to integrate a new platform/format/scheme/portal into the ecosystem.

 ### Why don't you use X instead?

 I've [tried quite a bunch of Data Package Managers](https://publish.obsidian.md/davidgasquez/Open+Data#Data+Package+Managers).
 Frictionless is the simplest and most flexible one.
 It also has a reasonable adoption and active community.